SplitNewton

 ## What does 'split' mean?

-The system is divided into two and for ease of communication, let's refer to first set of variables as "outer" and the second as "inner".
+The system is divided into multiple segments, and for ease of communication, let’s refer to the first segment of variables as "outer" and the remaining as "inner".

-* Holding the outer variables fixed, Newton iteration is performed till convergence using the sub-Jacobian
+* Holding the outer variables fixed, Newton iteration is performed recursively for the inner variables, using the sub-Jacobian associated with them, until convergence is reached.

 ## How to install and execute?